<img src="https://secure.leadforensics.com/133892.png" alt="" style="display:none;">

 Millennials make new demands

 Without a B2B commerce portal, you’ll miss large parts of the buying process.
 This is because buyer’s behaviour has changed.
-Today, it’s primarily millennials – born between 1980–2001 – who have great purchasing power in B2B.
-Surveys show that millennials are here now, and will affect your business if you’re not prepared.
+Today, 65% of the workforce are millennials or Gen Z – born between 1980 and 2012 – and have great purchasing power in B2B.
+Research shows that millennials are key B2B decision makers, and this will affect your business if you’re not prepared.

-• Millennials first want to find out the information themselves and contact sellers much later during the purchase than previous generations
+• 58% of millennials initially research the information themselves and contact sellers much later during the purchase than previous generations

-• Millennials rely on independent experts, social media networks and industry colleagues.
-So, if you want to win their trust, invest in credibility, openness and empathy
+• Millennials rely on independent experts, social media networks and industry colleagues to do their research.
+So if you want to win their trust, invest in credibility, openness and highlight your positive customer reviews

-Some figures that give perspective on millennials’ views on the B2B market:
+Some insights that give perspective on the shifts in buyer behaviour in the B2B market:

 Generational change can be challenging, but it also provides ways to find new business opportunities and increase business growth.
-If you want to maximise the business effects and secure your business’ future, you must listen to the needs of the younger generation.
+If you want to maximise the business effects and secure your business’ future, you must listen to the needs of the current generation.
 This applies to both your own business and that of your customers.
-Let the millennials guide you in the digital journey of change.

 B2B commerce portals are needed but require a change